iza-institute-of-labor-economics/gettsim/README.md

 # DYNAMOD - Dynamic Modelling of the German Tax Transfer System #

+## Technical Remarks
-In order to clone with submodules, please clone via `git clone --recurse-submodules https://git.econ.tools/dynamod/dynamod.git` .
+- In order to clone with submodules, please clone via `git clone --recurse-submodules https://git.econ.tools/dynamod/dynamod.git` .
+- The data for the test cases are prepared in Excel as we make use of formulas.
+When opening these files in Libreoffice Calc, boolean values (e.g. for `child` oder `east`) might be displayed as `0/1` instead of `TRUE/FALSE`.
+Changing the tests with calc might hence lead to failure, as the function requires the `pandas` boolean type. **Remedy:** Change the format in Calc to *booelan* by selecting the respective cells and hitting `Ctrl+1`.

 ## Assumptions in SOEP data preparation
 - A household member is defined as a child if (under 18) or (under 25 and in education).
 Unless it's the household head or his/her partner